szjani/predaddy/README.md

 Examples
 --------

-You can find some examples in the [sample directory](https://github.com/szjani/predaddy/tree/3.0/tests/src/sample).
+You can find some small CLI examples in the [sample directory](https://github.com/szjani/predaddy/tree/3.0/tests/src/sample).

 A sample project is also available which shows how predaddy should be configured and used: https://github.com/szjani/predaddy-issuetracker-sample